 Why Should You Invest in Mutual Funds?

 Mutual funds are investment funds run by professional money managers.
-They pool the assets of investors and invest them in a portfolio of stocks, indices, bonds, commodities and/or other securities.
-These managed portfolios provide many advantages over buying and selling individual investments.
+They pool the assets of investors and invest them in a portfolio of stocks, indices,

 - Choice of active, passive and hybrid investment funds